Bounds for zeros of a polynomial using numerical radius of Hilbertian space operators: On the bounds for the zeros of a polynomial

-As an application of results obtained in section 2, we obtain some new bounds for the zeros of a monic polynomial.
-To do so we need the following lemma. \begin {lemma} [\cite{A}] If $D=\left( \right)_{n,n}$ then $w(D)=\cos\frac{\pi}{n+1}$. \end{lemma} We now prove the following theorem. \begin{theorem} Let $\lambda$ be any zero of $p(z).$ Then
+As an application of the results obtained in section \ref{sec1}, we obtain some new bounds for the zeros of the polynomial $ p(z).$ To do so we need the following lemma. \begin {lemma} [\cite{A}] Let $D=\left( \right)_{n,n}.$ Then $w(D)=\cos\frac{\pi}{n+1}$. \end{lemma} We now prove the following theorem. \begin{theorem} Let $\lambda$ be any zero of $p(z).$ Then

 \end{theorem}